 what made you start your own record label?

 Well I was sitting on an airplane flying back to Melbourne at the end of last year and I was meditating when it came to me.
-Creating my ownkind of felt ridiculous but also really exciting.
+Creating my own label kind of felt ridiculous but also really exciting.
 Only about two percent of the people behind the scenes in the music industry are female, including engineers, producers and label owners.
 It’s the most crazy gender gap out of pretty much any industry you can think of, so I just thought, how cool would it be to be a strong female presence in that kind of industry?
 So I created Wye in the Sky.
 For me, it is a place for musicians and music-lovers who care about people and the planet to come together, connect and have a platform to inspire change.

 What’s your biggest challenge been during this start-up period?